 To avoid this issue with Calathea orbifolia or any other plant, you need to make sure you know its growth requirements.
 You can check the guide for Calathea orbifolia care to properly understand how to take care of your plant.

-All plants need airy pots so their roots can have a good oxygenated environment for growth.
+All plants need airy pots so their roots can have a well-oxygenated environment for growth.
 When your pot doesn’t have a good drainage system or holes for drainage, then this root rot is likely to happen.

 Many people use a ceramic and plastic pot with no drainage system resulting in Calathea orbifolia root rot.
 When the pot cannot remove extra water, it will eventually clog the pores of the root and damage the roots.
 You can use an automatic watering system for plant pots, terracotta pots, drip irrigation, and trickle irrigation systems to solve this issue.
 Always take care of drainage before décor.